HoneyBadgerHirschhorn/Non-Profit-Portal/README.md

 - Category-based help request listings
 - Ability to respond to help request listings with posts
 - Threaded replies to posts
-- Events calendar (does not yet save to database)

 ## In Development
 - Admin and user roles with different permissions